Louciaul/LoRaWAN-Oulu-battery-check/README.md

-# LoWaRAN-Oulu-battery-check
+# LoRaWAN-Oulu-battery-check

-This repository allows the user to detect which device is failing in Oulu's university LoWaRAN network
+This repository allows the user to detect which device is failing in Oulu's university LoRaWAN network

 ## Prerequisite